Frankincense: Uses

 Frankincense is often prepared inside a censer, such as the meerschaum dabqaad traditionally used in Horn of Africa.

-The Egyptians cleansed body cavities in the mummification process with frankincense and natron.
-In Persian medicine, it is used for diabetes, gastritis, and stomach ulcers.
-The oil is used in Abrahamic religions to cleanse a house or building of bad or evil energy—including used in exorcisms and to bless one's being (like the bakhoor commonly found in Persian Gulf cultures by spreading the fumes towards the body).
+Although the ancient Egyptians did not always distinguish frankincense from other resins such as myrrh, references to incense from the land of Punt have been dated to the third millennium BCE.
+Incense trees being transported for cultivation in Thebes are depicted in the so-called "Punt Colonnade" at the mortuary temple of Hatshepsut.
+The Ebers Papyrus, from around 1500 BCE, provides some of the earliest evidence for frankincense used with intent as a possible therapy.

 The incense offering occupied a prominent position in the sacrificial legislation of the ancient Hebrews.
 The Book of Exodus (30:34–38) prescribes frankincense, blended with equal amounts of three aromatic spices, to be ground and burnt in the sacred altar before the Ark of the Covenant in the wilderness Tabernacle, where it was meant to be a holy offering—not to be enjoyed for its fragrance.
-Scholars have identified frankincense as what the Book of Jeremiah (6:20) relates was imported from Sheba during the 6th century BC Babylonian captivity.
+The Book of Jeremiah (6:20) relates that frankincense was imported from Sheba during the 6th century BC Babylonian captivity.
 Frankincense is mentioned in the New Testament as one of the three gifts (with gold and myrrh) that the magi "from the East" presented to the Christ Child.

-In traditional Chinese medicine, frankincense (乳香 rǔ xiāng) along with myrrh (沒藥 mò yào) are considered to have anti-bacterial properties and blood-moving uses.
-It can be used topically or orally, also used in surgical and internal medicine of traditional Chinese medicine.
-It is used to relieve pain, remove blood stasis, promote blood circulation and treat deafness, stroke, locked jaw, and abnormalities in women's menstruation.